CyberCookie/siegel/README.md

 <br />
-To get more info about siegel CLI commands run:<br />
+To get more info about Siegel CLI commands run:<br />

 ```sh
 npx siegel